Automattic/jetpack/tools/cli/README.md

 - Rsync the Jetpack plugin to server destination: `jetpack rsync jetpack user@your.server.example.com:/home/path/to/wp-content/plugins`

 [the Jetpack monorepo]: https://github.com/Automattic/jetpack

+**Feedback**: Send feedback to the Jetpack team.

+This commmand offers you options to send us feedback about your experience contributin code to the Jetpack monorepo.

 **Draft**: Enable or disable "draft mode" for the repo.